 Maintaining a neatly organised home with toddlers is challenging, but it can be a fun family time with educational benefits.
 Many parents and homeschoolers wonder how they can stay on top of the chore mountain, while juggling the disparate needs of younger children.
-Perhaps standards need to slip a little, until the kids are older, but here are some ideas to keep your home tidy with preschoolers in the family!
+Perhaps standards need to slip a little, until the kids are older, but here are some ideas for basic cleaning activities to keep your home tidy with preschoolers in the family!

 We can’t expect complex cleaning achievements from toddlers.
 The first thing children can learn, once they’re confidently toddling around, is simply to drop things – to drop toys in the toy box, for example.
 At this stage of development, you can’t expect more.
 After a few weeks, start telling your child to pick up the ball from the floor, then to pick up the doll, and to put them away.
 At the beginning, your child may not recognise all the instructions; be patient and repeat the activity every single day.